 I like complicated and complex characters.
 How they learn and change through the book, but Suzanna is annoying in the end, as she was in the beginning.
 I don’t think she realizes how she treats people and she always has excuses for herself by blaming everybody else for her unhappiness.

 Everybody told her to stop complaining!
-But Suzanna is pissed on everyone and everything and she can’t even explain why!!!
+But Suzanna is pissed at everyone and everything and she can’t even explain why!!!
 She is such a pessimistic, whiny, playing a victim and honestly, I don’t think she deserved a happy ending.

 I don’t have any good feeling about this novel.
 I’m very disappointed in the unfairness is done in the end.